pythonexcels/pythonexcels.github.io/_posts/2009-09-29-Basic-Excel-Driving-With-Python.md

     ![idlewbws](/assets/images/20090929_idlewbws.png)

     Excel needs a workbook to serve as a container for the worksheets.
-    A new workbook containing 3 sheets is added with command ``wb = excel.Workbooks.Add()``.
+    A new workbook containing three sheets is added with command ``wb = excel.Workbooks.Add()``.
 The command
     ``ws=wb.Worksheets('Sheet1')`` assigns ws to the sheet named Sheet1, and the command ``ws.Name ='Built with Python'`` changes